Manuscript Submission Guidelines

 - Authors get 2 copies of the journal and the PDF of the print of their papers

-Address all editorial queries and submission to the editors Jeremy Wells and Rebecca Sheppard at firstname.lastname@example.org.
+Address all editorial and submission queries to Jeremy Wells at firstname.lastname@example.org and Rebecca Sheppard at email@example.com.